shamim496/zolo-accordion/readme.txt

 == Screenshots ==

-1. **Accordion Interface** - The interactive Accordion that engages visitors.
+1. **Accordion Interface** - The interactive accordion that engages visitors.
-2. **Settings Page** - Configure your Accordion settings for better customization.
+2. **Settings Page** - Configure your accordion settings for better customization.
 3. **Responsive Design** - The plugin works seamlessly on both desktop and mobile device

 == Changelog ==